G-Node/spike/deploy/deployment2.md

     mysql -p

+Chose a databse name and database user:password.
+We use spike:spike@spike here.

 in mysql console do

     CREATE DATABASE spike;
     USE spike;
     GRANT ALL PRIVILEGES ON spike.* TO spike@"%" IDENTIFIED BY "spike"

-you can adjust the user and password ofc, we use spike:spike here

 ### 3.2 configure settings_locale.py
 *do this as www-data*